diarmuidwhelan/scripting_and_programming/README.md

-##GMIT DATA ANALYTICS
+## GMIT DATA ANALYTICS
-# scripting_and_programming

 GMIT Programming and Scripting Module  Feb 18

-Contains Exercise for continuos assessment component of the module
+Contains Exercise for continuous assessment component of the module

 Week 1 and Week 2 Exercises in a single file named "fibname.py"